 Iran conditionally agrees to nuclear talks with US, first since Trump’s military strikes last summer

-(CNN) — Iran has tentatively agreed to resume nuclear talks with the US as it tries to avert the threat of further military strikes, in what would be the first such negotiations since the Trump administration bombed three of Iran’s nuclear sites last summer.
+(CNN) — Iran has tentatively agreed to resume nuclear talks with the United States as it tries to avert the threat of further military strikes, in what would be the first such negotiations since the Trump administration bombed three of Iran’s nuclear sites last summer.

-Iran’s top diplomat Abbas Araghchi is expected to meet US Special Representative Steve Witkoff and Jared Kushner in Istanbul on Friday, three sources told CNN Monday.
-Iran’s president later confirmed it was pursing negotiations –– though with conditions.
+The discussions are expected to be held in Oman, a source familiar with the matter told CNN Tuesday night.
+Iran’s semi-official ISNA news agency also reported Oman as the venue for talks that it said would take place on Friday.

+The White House said Tuesday that talks between would proceed this week despite changes requested by Tehran to the venue and format.

-Pezeshkian said he had given the go-ahead for the negotiations following “requests from friendly governments in the region.”
+He said he has given the go-ahead for the negotiations following “requests from friendly governments in the region.”

 “These negotiations shall be conducted within the framework of our national interests,” said Pezeshkian.

-While Pezeshkian is president, ultimate power in Iran rests with the country’s Supreme Leader Ayatollah Ali Khamenei.
-He struck a defiant tone in Tehran on Sunday, warning that any US strike on Iran would result in a regional war.
+Although Pezeshkian is president, ultimate power in Iran rests with Ayatollah Ali Khamenei, the country’s supreme leader.
+Khamenei struck a defiant tone in Tehran on Sunday, warning that any US strike on Iran would result in a regional war.

-Tensions have soared in the last few weeks, with US President Donald Trump sending a US “armada” to the region and renewing threats to strike Iran again if it does not agree to negotiate a new nuclear deal.
-Earlier in January, Trump had also warned of possible military action in response to nationwide protests in Iran, which had triggered deadly crackdowns by security forces.
+Tensions have soared in the last few weeks, with Trump sending a US “armada” to the region and renewing threats to strike Iran again if it does not agree to negotiate a new nuclear deal.
+Earlier in January, Trump had also warned of possible military action in response to nationwide protests in Iran, which triggered deadly crackdowns by security forces.

 All eyes on Istanbul

-Note: This story has been updated with additional information